eric-s-s/sentences/README.rst

 - **Main Options**
     - *Save current settings*: Saves the current setting to the config file.
 They will be set at startup.
     - *Reset to saved settings*: Reloads the config file.
-    - *Update from word files*: If you altered the CSV files containing your pool of countable nouns, uncountable nouns and verbs, this will reload those files into the app.
     - *New default word files*: Moves "nouns.csv", "verbs.csv" and "uncountable.csv" to new locations (such as "nouns_old_01.csv") and then copies the default word files.
     - *Factory Reset*: Overwrites the config file and default word files without saving them.